Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

-Donor eggs can be used in GIFT or IVF for women who have no eggs ( ovarian failure) but who do have a healthy uterus.
-For GIFT, the woman must also have at least one functional fallopian tube.
-In GIFT, the donor's eggs are mixed with sperm from the husband.
-This mixture is injected into the patient's fallopian tubes, while hormone supplements prepare the uterus and aid in the initiation of pregnancy.
-For IVF, an embryo resulting from the fertilization of a donor egg and the husband's sperm is placed inside the patient's uterus.
+Donor eggs can be used for women who have no eggs ( ovarian failure) but who do have a healthy uterus.
+An embryo resulting from the fertilization of a donor egg and the husband's sperm is placed inside the patient's uterus.

 A couple may also choose to use donor eggs if the woman has a genetic disease that could be passed on to a child.
 Donor eggs can also be used in some cases of long standing infertility when other procedures have failed - for example, women with many previous unsuccessful IVF cycles.
 The use of egg donation is now becoming increasingly commoner , as older women are seeking infertility treatment.
 Since the chance of a pregnancy in the older woman depends directly upon the quality of her eggs , many older women opt to use donor eggs from younger women - which increases their pregnancy rates dramatically.
 This also creates headline news, for example, when a menopausal woman has given birth with donor eggs.
 In rare cases, when both the man and woman are infertile, donor sperm and donor eggs have been used together.

-Egg donation for IVF or GIFT requires the egg donor to undergo ovulation induction and ovum aspiration.
+Egg donation for IVF requires the egg donor to undergo superovulation and ovum aspiration.
 The donation of eggs carries more risk and inconvenience to the donor than does the donation of sperm.

 Fig 1.
 Ultrasound scan of the egg donor after superovulation.
 She has grown many follicles and is ready for egg retrieval

-The use of donor eggs requires that the cycles of the donor and the recipient be closely synchronized.
-This requires treatment of the recipient, so that her endometrium is primed and is receptive to the embryos at the time of transfer.
+For donor egg IVF treatment, the patient ( recipient) needs to be treated with hormones, so that her endometrium is primed and is receptive to the embryos at the time of transfer.

 Fig 2.
 Mature oocyte cumulus complex